Column: Georgia wipes away 41 years of frustration | Times Leader

 It was the sort of play that snake-bit Georgia had come to expect over the years, as every attempt to win its first national title since 1980 was turned away.

-Under heavy pressure, Stetson Bennett tried to throw the ball away.
-But it appeared to slip from his right hand a split-second before his arm came forward, making it a fumble.
+Under heavy pressure, Bennett tried to throw the ball away.
+But it slipped off his fingertips a split-second before his right arm came forward, making it a fumble.

-Everyone in the stadium thought it was an incomplete pass, even the Alabama player who nonchalantly collected the wobbler in his arms just before he stepped out of bounds along the sideline.
+Everyone in the stadium thought it was an incomplete pass, even Alabama’s Drew Sanders, who nonchalantly collected the wobbling ball in his arms just before he stepped out of bounds.

-The Tide quickly punched it in for their first touchdown of the game.
-Just like that, Alabama was back in front 18-13, and every Georgia fan — from Indianapolis all the way back to the Peach State — was surely envisioning how they’d be moaning about that crazy play over stiff drinks in the days, weeks and years to come.
+Alabama quickly scored its first touchdown of the game.
+Just like that, the Tide was back in front 18-13, and every Georgia fan — from Indianapolis all the way back to the Peach State — was surely envisioning how they’d be moaning about that crazy play over stiff drinks in the days, weeks and years to come.

 Only, these Bulldogs wrote a different ending.